Written By: DiveThru Team

 You can personalize this imaginary space too!
 After all, it’s your safe place!
 If you’re on a beach, add a cozy couch that sits near the water.
 Maybe there’s even a side table for you to rest your books and coffee on.
 Make it comfy, make it happy, make it yours!

-Practice being in this safe space regularly and intentionally when you’re not in the middle of a panic attack and feel calm.
-This way, you’ll be able to easily slip into this visual when your body and mind are in a heightened state.
+Practice being in this safe space regularly and intentionally when you’re feeling calm (or, at least, you’re not panicking).
+This way, you’ll be able to more easily slip into this visual when your body and mind are in a heightened state.

 There is one breathing technique called Equal Breathing that we love!
 To do this exercise, you breathe in through your nose for a count of four, pause when your lungs are full of air, then exhale through your nose for a count of four.
 Pause at the end of the exhale when you’ve emptied your lungs and feel the sensations that come with it.
 Repeat these steps for as long as you need.
 We’re practicing this as we write this article!